Multi-orbit cyclic subspace codes and linear sets: Structure and properties of multi-orbit cyclic subspace codes

-The property of being a multi-Sidon space is reflected on the Cartesian product of such subspaces as follows.
+The property of being a multi-Sidon space is inherited by the Cartesian product of such subspaces as follows.
 To this aim, let $\mathbf{e}_i\in \fqn^r$ be the vector whose $i$-th component is $1$ and all the others are zero.